-First, CLINIC was founded by the U.S. Catholic Conference of Bishops and is governed by a Board comprised primarily of bishops.
-It operates as a legal support agency for diocesan immigration programs.
+CLINIC was founded by the U.S. Catholic Conference of Bishops and is governed by a board comprised of a majority of bishops, along with women and men whose professional backgrounds provide helpful context for our work.
+CLINIC serves as a legal support agency for diocesan immigration programs.

 Third, CLINIC views newcomers in their full human dignity, not solely from a legal service perspective.
 This requires CLINIC and its affiliates to partner with programs and agencies that can meet the non-legal needs of newcomers.

 Fourth, CLINIC takes the Catholic view that advocacy draws its legitimacy from service.
 Service allows advocates to give voice to newcomers, not to speak “for” them.

 Fifth, CLINIC has adopted a principle of Catholic social teaching—subsidiarity—to guide its programmatic commitments.
 Subsidiarity leads CLINIC to respect the different roles and capacities of its local partner agencies and to encourage them to assume as much responsibility for newcomers as they can.
 This allows CLINIC to focus its limited resources on needs that local programs cannot meet.
 In this way, CLINIC seeks to leverage maximum legal representation for low-income newcomers.

 Sixth, the CLINIC safeguards the rights and promotes the dignity of all newcomers.
 The network does not distinguish among prospective clients based on race, religion or ethnic background.